-21 credits may be taken during the Summer Session if a student has:

-(a) at least 30 credits completed at York University.

-- (b) a cumulative GPA of 8.0. - 24 credits may be taken during the Summer Session if the student has: - (a) at least 30 credits completed at York University; - (b) a cumulative GPA of 8.0.
+- 21 credits may be taken during the Summer Session if a student has: - (a) at least 30 credits completed at York University. - (b) a cumulative GPA of 8.0. - 24 credits may be taken during the Summer Session if the student has: - (a) at least 30 credits completed at York University; - (b) a cumulative GPA of 8.0.

-Note: Where permission is required, students should first contact the Office of Student and Academic Services.
+Note: Where permission is required, students should first contact the Office of the Faculty Council.

-21. Examinations
+20. Examinations